BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

     * ???+ Note "Gitpod Sign-in"
            You will be asked to sign in to Gitpod, if you aren't already.
 You can do so with your GitHub, GitLab, or Bitbucket accounts, so no hassles at all.
 2. Instructions will be automatically displayed (very brief such, because it is mainly about firing up the [Getting Started REPL](getting-started.md))
-3. The guide is a mix of prose (in Clojure line comments), clojure code, and exercises and you use Calva and Clojure to learn:
+3. The guides are a mix of prose (in Clojure line comments), Clojure code, and exercises.
+What's extra poetic is that you will use Calva and Clojure to learn Calva and Clojure.
-   * Calva and Clojure (in that order)

 Use a desktop/laptop computer.
 Even if it actually works on the phone, it is far from convenient.

-It sometimes takes a while (several minutes) for the environment to initialize, might be a good time grabbing coffee or tea of whatever.
+It sometimes takes a while (several minutes) for the environment to initialize.
+Take some deep breaths and be patient. 😎

 ### Let's go!